Home prices vs. Corona Virus - Affect and Outcome

 However, even with the banks, strengthening loan guidelines, preparing for loan modifications and foreclosures, some journalists and Real estate marketing outlets are suggesting a return to business as usual by the end of the year.
 My working experience from the last epic drop is “It will take time” (again IF the current business closures continue) Take a look at this link below with a timeline of the spread C19, with the first noteworthy events in China beginning in December of 2019.

 The reality is; Economist, Myself as a Realtor and Market Analyst cannot predict the future of the real estate market due to the many variables involved - but it is, none the less a mathematical equation.
 The longer the virus hampers are the ability to safely interact, the lower demand for homes will be.
 Prices will slowly reflect the change in demand.
 Homesellers in 08 were slow to respond to pricing pressure no doubt this period will be no different.. so how low prices go will be entirely determined by the length of time the economic woes continue - noting, Home-buyers that bought in early 08, as prices were still coming down, lost thousands in equity almost daily as prices continued to drop.
 Link here is an article from CNN money in 2008.
 Although circumstances are different, many of the same economic components are in play.
 So what should you expect to see is- small percentage price drops/losses every month as this pandemic and recession continue.
 If you buy now at current pricing and the pandemic and recession last just 6 months expect a 6% to 12% loss in that period.
+(PLEASE NOTE EVEN A 10% DROP IN PRICES WILL STILL BE ABOVE 2019 PRICING).
 Link to 2008 article https://money.cnn.com/2008/12/30/real_estate/October_Case_Shiller/index.htm.
 Is this all bad news??...
 NOT if you are a buyer.
 You now have honest/accurate information from an educated source and you can negotiate accordingly.

 I want to be positive,but you are better served with realistic -honest information.
 To think, 'when lockdowns are eased, the market will bounce right back'.. is unfortunately not realistic, home buyers will have incurred additional debt, saving depleted, credit scores will drop - or be down, bank lending guidelines have already been tightened